yoodame/ld_import/README.markdown

 Support
 =======
 This code is definitely a work in progress is not considered stable.
-All comments, questions and suggestions are welcome.
-We would love to get feedback on various use cases and how something like this might be used.
 For now, the issue queue on GitHub seems like the best place to post problems and bugs.

+We would love some feedback on various use cases, how something like this might be used, and how it could be improved.

+Contact Miles directly via GitHub or at mw542@cornell.edu

 Some future plans